 This blogiversity and the democracy of blogs are their greatest strength, and their greatest weakness.
 It is often criticized by scientific journals that the source of information's on blogs are elusive, and the presented facts not controlled - everybody can affirm everything.
 Most bloggers agree that blogs are not the medium for peer-reviewed research, but a possibility to reach in an easy way a lot of people, to discuss science in an informal gathering.

-"Most scientists are not comfortable with blogging," says Myers.
+And this personal component may is one factor that until now has limited the traditional professional scientist and institutions to blog: "Most scientists are not comfortable with blogging," says Myers.
 "The training we get is to separate opinion from evidence, but blogs blur the difference." (from an interview by BONETTA 2007).

 I think it's no coincidence that most blogs and bloggers came from the U.S., here institutions and academia are less affected by obsolete traditions, the performance of teachers and disciples is more appreciated and evaluated and so new approaches are encouraged, not rejected.